-A page or node frame on the disk will be occupied by successive tenant pages.
-When a page is sold back to a bank the bank uses its range key to rescind all outstanding keys to that page and return a new key.
+Pages and nodes are alike for the purposes of this note and we will speak here only of pages.
+A page frame on the disk will be occupied by successive tenant pages.
+When a page is sold back to a bank the bank uses its range key to rescind all outstanding keys to that page.
 This note is about how the kernel rescinds keys.

 In the page header there is an allocation count, (once it was 16 bits but now 32 bits), that is duplicated in unprepared keys to the page.
-Keys whose AC does not match that in the page header are observed as DK(0) and in fact replaced by DK(0) as soon as the kernel notices them, generally in the process of preparing them.
+Keys whose AC does not match that in the page header are observed as DK(0) outside the kernel and in fact replaced by DK(0) as soon as the kernel notices them, generally in an attempt to prepare them.
 The page header is something that stays with the page thru checkpoint restarts.
 When the AC is incremented in the page header, extant keys to the page appear to vanish.

 It is easy also to imagine a background kernel job that every few years: